sveltejs/sapper-template/README.md

 * Files and directories with a leading underscore do *not* create routes.
 This allows you to colocate helper modules and components with the routes that depend on them — for example you could have a file called `routes/_helpers/datetime.js` and it would *not* create a `/_helpers/datetime` route

-### templates

-This directory should contain the following files at a minimum:

-* [app/client.js](app/client.js) — this module initialises Sapper
-* [app/service-worker.js](app/service-worker.js) — your app's service worker
-* [app/template.html](app/template.html) — a template for the page to serve for valid requests
-* [routes/4xx.html](routes/4xx.html) — a template for 4xx-range errors (such as 404 Not Found)
-* [routes/5xx.html](routes/5xx.html) — a template for 5xx-range errors (such as 500 Internal Server Error)

-Inside the HTML templates, Sapper will inject various values as indicated by `%sapper.xxxx%` tags.
-Inside JavaScript files, Sapper will replace strings like `__dev__` with the appropriate value.

-In lieu of documentation (bear with us), consult the files to see what variables are available and how they're used.

 ## Webpack config

 Sapper uses webpack to provide code-splitting, dynamic imports and hot module reloading, as well as compiling your Svelte components.
 As long as you don't do anything daft, you can edit the configuration files to add whatever loaders and plugins you'd like.